danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 - Diamond: Show the decision points with yes and no branches.
 - Arrow: Act as a connector to show the relationship and sequence, but sometimes an arrow might be returned the the previous process especially showing the repetition and loops.

+As we have covered the program *Vocable Code* in Chapter 7, Figure 9.1 below shows the flow chart of the program.

 ## Exercise in class

 Draw a flow chart based on below code: